 Prilosec helps heartburn.
 I have taken Prilosec for years.
-It can be taken in a variety of dosages.
-It helps people who have different diagnoses.
-It is also cheaper than alternatives.
-But it is different from Tums or Rolaids.
+It can be used in many dosages, helps different diagnoses, and is cheaper than alternative meds.
+It is different from Tums or Rolaids.

 Note 2: Tums treats a single episode of heartburn.
 It may be better to use Prilosec if heartburn is frequent.

 Side effects: Prilosec has serious side effects.
 It leads to weight gain.
 It may not prevent damage to your esophagus.